Extended Thinking: How Claude Reasons Through Complex Problems#

 Adaptive Thinking#

-Opus 4.6 and Sonnet 4.6 use adaptive thinking by default.
+Opus 4.6, 4.7, and 4.8 and Sonnet 4.6 use adaptive thinking by default.
 Instead of a fixed budget, Claude decides how much to think based on the complexity of each request:

 • Simple requests (rename a variable, fix a typo): minimal or no thinking